We’re the Twitter agency.

-But even stranger is that another company by the name of sky alphabet registered a “.net” two weeks after we did.
+But there was something even stranger.
+Another company by the name of sky alphabet registered a “.net” two weeks after we did.
 I wasn’t sure what to make of that.
 I mean, who else would come up with the name Sky Alphabet?

 Why start a Twitter agency in Vancouver?

-I was freelancing for agencies and I could see that many of them were successful with digital, but nobody was doing social.
+I was freelancing for ad agencies and I could see that many of them were successful with digital, but nobody was doing social.
 Or at least doing social the way social needs to be done.
-To my knowledge we are the only pure-play social media firm.
 You can’t do social “on the side.”
 It’s too much work.

 Here’s how to tell if your PR or digital marketing agency does social on the side: check how many Twitter followers they have.

 Many of the agencies are just now starting to hire social media specialists.
 Everyone is behind the curve because everyone follows the money.
 The money is only starting to show up with social.
 That’s because no one can hide behind YouTube anymore.
 Everyone is on Twitter checking the news or Instagram or Facebook.
 LinkedIn is another great social media network.

-The business plan I wrote for Sky Alphabet uncovered some fascinating research.
-The research showed that SEO budgets and digital ad spend are starting to shift into social media.
+When we wrote the business plan we could see that SEO budgets and digital ad spend are shifting into social media.
 Even more recently, Forrester reported that social media is “the channel that best suits engaging digital-first buyers.”
 Obviously that’s a big deal.

 — GANG (@gangsocial) September 11, 2017